ioanachelcea/PBTK_Adult_Zebrafish/README.md

 # PBTK_Adult_Zebrafish
 PBTK model for bisphenols in adult zebrafish.
-Code written by Ioana Chelcea, adapted from Grech et al. 2019
+Code written by Ioana Chelcea, adapted from Grech et al. 2019 Publication:Title: "Physiologically Based Toxicokinetic Modelling of Bisphenols in Zebrafish (Danio rerio) Accounting for Variation in Metabolic Rates, Brain Distribution and Liver Accumulation"
+Author(s): Chelcea, Ioana; Örn, Stefan; Hamers, Timo; Koekkoek, Jacco ; Legradi, Jessica; Vogs, Carolina; Andersson, Patrik Reference if used and/or modified

 Repository contains 2 files for running the model.
 IMPORTANT: Place both files in the same folder and set the local KNIME directory to that folder.
 All packages required for running need to be installed
 Files for model running: